-- Brenau University Department of PA Studies participates in the Centralized Application Service for Physician Assistants (CASPA) and all applicants must apply through CASPA.
+- Brenau University Department of PA Studies participates in the Centralized Application Service for Physician Assistants (CASPA) and all applicants must apply through CASPA by the Sept.
+1 deadline.
 CASPA takes no part in the selection of students.
 Application may be completed online at caspaonline.org.
-Questions regarding completion of the online application may be directed to CASPA’s email address, email@example.com, or by telephone at (617) 612-2080 or (617) 926-3571.
+Questions regarding completion of the online application may be directed to CASPA’s email address, firstname.lastname@example.org, or by telephone at (617) 612-2080 or (617) 926-3571.

 - All supplemental items will be submitted through CASPA.
 This includes:

 - An official transcript from each undergraduate, graduate and/or professional institution attended.
 These transcripts must be sent directly from the institutions to CASPA.

 - Official Graduate Record Exam (GRE) scores must be submitted directly to CASPA as part of the CASPA application.
 The school code for Brenau’s Department of PA Studies is 4397.

 - Three letters of recommendation (one from MD/DO/PA; one from professor or professional or educational colleague or supervisor; and one additional clinical reference from health care professional).